PaulNGilson/AoC_2025/README.md

 * Day 2: optimisation wasn't exactly necessary from the first solution, but it was a lot of fun looking for a way to not have to inspect everything and looking for shortcuts.
 Pleased with the eventual outcome and timing!
+* Day 10: without spoiling the approach (which you can just look at in the code), I'm not sure where I'd go next to optimise this one.
+I suspect there's a way to make better guesses, but also that there's probably a "proper" algorithmic solution to this that I'm just not aware of.